 *The 24 Character Strengths are the VIA Classification of Character Strengths.
 For more information visit: viacharacter.org VIA Classification © Copyright 2014-2020, VIA Institute of Character.
 All rights reserved.

 As child, adolescent, and family psychologists, we provide scientifically researched and supported psychological services rooted in the fields of psychology and character strength science.
 We emphasize “what’s strong rather than what’s wrong” with our psychotherapeutic approach when providing individual adolescent therapy, positive parenting skills training, family therapy, and psychological testing and diagnostic evaluation.

 WHAT we do is:

 Offer evidenced-based psychotherapies in conjunction with character strengths interventions (CSI) as a strengths-based and positive psychology therapeutic approach to providing behavioral healthcare to adolescents, parents, and families.
 Positive psychological interventions like CSI are sets of scientific tools and strategies that focus on increasing well-being, positive cognition, and positive emotions.
 We meet with youth and families in person at our Portland, Oregon, office and remotely by offering online telehealth video sessions.
-Upon request, we give supportive supplemental video-, phone- and email consultation to youth and parents as well.
+Upon request, we give supportive consultation to school personnel, medical- and other healthcare professionals as well.